-- One student or recent graduate from the degree program under review or from another program at the same institution or from a comparable program at a different institution - One senior academic peer internal to the institution but outside the program or a member of the College Degree Operating Group (CDOG) or a member of the POPDOG (the Private and Out of Province Degree in Ontario Group) external to the College external to the institution.
+- □ One student or recent graduate from the degree program under review or from another program at the same institution or from a comparable program at a different institution - One senior academic peer internal to the Organization but outside the program or a member of the POPDOG (the Private and Out of Province Degree in Ontario Group) external to the institution.

-The PEC evaluates the program based on the self-study, the program's report of commitments/conditions, changes, developments and improvements (see below) and a site visit during which members of the committee normally meet with faculty members, students, graduates, employers, and administrators to gather information.
+The PEC evaluates the program based on the self-study, the program's report of commitments/con- ditions, changes, developments and improvements (see below) and a site visit during which members of the committee normally meet with faculty members, students, graduates, employers, and administrators to gather information.